It’s been a topsy-turvy year in the world of freight – and in the world in general – but there are some things importers can always rely on.

 When is Peak Shipping Season for Importers?

 Peak season happens every year, and if you’re importing you need to be prepared.

 August to October is historically prime shipping time, with back to school and holiday shopping propelling consumer demand every year.
-Despite lower consumer confidence, steep declines in demand, and continued coronavirus-related confusion, peak season 2020 is coming and retailers are stocking up on inventory.
+But this season can be longer, depending on market conditions.

-So, what should importers expect and how can they prepare for peak season 2020?
+So, what can importers expect and how can they prepare for peak season?

-To get answers, we reached out to some of our expert shipping logistics providers.
+To get the best answers to help you conquer peak season, we reached out to some of our expert logistics providers.
 With years of experience and deep knowledge of the most current trends, these Freightos.com partners are sharing their insight to help importers ship smooth this peak season.